halocline/grommet/src/js/components/Pagination/README.md

 **pagination.control.size.small.width**

-The minimum width for each pagination control.
+The minimum width for each control.
     Width will scale up fitting the control's label.
 Expects `string`.

 Defaults to